History of Chromosome

 - Benden and Bovery in 1887 reported that the number of chromosomes in each species is constant.
 W.S.
-Sutton and T. Boveri in 1902 suggested that chromosomes are the physical structures which acted as messengers of heredity.
+Sutton and T. Boveri in 1902 suggested that chromosomes are the physical structures that acted as messengers of heredity.

 Size and shape of Chromosome

 - However, most mitotic chromosome falls in the range of 5μm in man and 8- 12μm in maize.
 The monocots contain large-sized chromosomes as compared to dicots.
 Organisms with less number of chromosomes contain comparatively large-sized chromosomes.

-- Chromosomes may differ considerably in size and may be categorized in groups.
+- Chromosomes may differ considerably in size and maybe categorized into groups.
 For example, in humans, the chromosomes are placed into seven groups from A to G. The largest chromosome is placed in group A and the smallest chromosome in group G. Between organisms, the size differences of chromosomes can be many fold and such differences even exist between species.

 - There is a close relationship between the chromosomes and the DNA as the chromosomes contain DNA and proteins.
 While the amount of DNA per cell is constant, the amount and kinds of chromosomal proteins differ greatly from one cell type to another.

 Structure of Chromosome

 - The spindle fibers act as molecular strings and are attached to chromosomes during cell division at a specialized region called the centromere.
 It appears as a constriction that divides the chromosome into two arms ( the shorter is called p and the larger is called q ).

-- Telomere is the chromosomal ends which prevents other chromosomal segments to be fused with it.
-Besides the primary constrictions or centromeres, chromosomes also posses secondary constriction at any point of the chromosome and are constant in their position and extent.
+- Telomere is the chromosomal end that prevents other chromosomal segments to be fused with it.
+Besides the primary constrictions or centromeres, chromosomes also possess secondary constriction at any point of the chromosome and are constant in their position and extent.

-These constrictions are helpful in identifying particular chromosomes in a set.
-Chromosomes also contain nucleolar organizers which are certain secondary constrictions that contain the genes coding for 5.8S, 18S and 28S ribosomal RNA and induce the formation of nucleoli.
+- These constrictions are helpful in identifying particular chromosomes in a set.
+Chromosomes also contain nucleolar organizers which are certain secondary constrictions that contain the genes coding for 5.8S, 18S, and 28S ribosomal RNA and induce the formation of nucleoli.

 - There are normally two copies of each chromosome present in every somatic cell.
 The number of unique chromosomes (N) in such a cell is known as its haploid number, and the total number of chromosomes (2N) is its diploid number.

 Autosome and Sex Chromosome

-Centromere refers to the most prominent region of condensed mitotic chromosomes called the primary constriction.
+- Centromere refers to the most prominent region of condensed mitotic chromosomes called the primary constriction.
 This region was initially called centromere as it was invariably located in the middle between the ends of two chromosome arms.
 Later, the term was extended to describe the primary constriction of all mitotic chromosomes even when it is not located in a central position.

 - When chromosomes are stained they typically show a dark-stained region that is the centromere.
-The actual location where the attachments of spindle fibres occur is called the kinetochore and is composed of both DNA and protein.
+The actual location where the attachments of spindle fibers occur is called the kinetochore and is composed of both DNA and protein.

 - Centromeres may be diffused as is found in many arthropods and plants (Luzula) or localized as are generally present in eukaryotes.
-In diffused centromeres, spindle microtubules attach along the entire length of the chromatids while in localized centromeres, there is single region of attachment for spindle microtubules.
+In diffused centromeres, spindle microtubules attach along the entire length of the chromatids while in localized centromeres, there is a single region of attachment for spindle microtubules.

 - They also prevent the chromosomes from joining together as the broken chromosomes attach immediately.
-Moreover, extreme 5′- terminus of a linear DNA molecule comprises an RNA primer that is not replaced with DNA.
+Moreover, the extreme 5′- terminus of a linear DNA molecule comprises an RNA primer that is not replaced with DNA.

 - These repeats are added to the very 3′-ends of DNA strands, by semi-conservative replication by telomerase.
 Telomeric DNA is made up of multiple copies of a short sequence, 5′-AGGGTT-3′ in humans which is repeated possibly a thousand times or more at the extreme ends of each chromosomal DNA molecule.